Department: Intercollegiate Athletics

 • Excellent interpersonal, organizational and communication skills and the ability to multi-task and respond to immediate needs while managing day-to-day activities.

-• Two year experience working within intercollegiate athletics
+• Two years of experience working within intercollegiate athletics

 • Experience working with a track and field program at the collegiate level